Employment Development Department

 In California, the Employment Development Department (EDD) is a department of the state government that administers Unemployment Insurance (UI), Disability Insurance (DI), and Paid Family Leave (PFL) programs.
 The department also provides employment service programs and collects the state's labor market information and employment data.
 EDD is one of California's three major taxation agencies, alongside California Department of Tax and Fee Administration and the Franchise Tax Board.
-In addition to collecting unemployment insurance taxes, the department administers the reporting, collection, and enforcement of the state's personal income taxes.
+In addition to collecting unemployment insurance taxes, the department administers the reporting, collection, and enforcement of the state's payroll taxes.

 History

 The Legislature created the Department of Employment as part of the Unemployment Reserves Act in 1935.
 The act (Statutes 1935, chapter 352) was set up to provide "a (monetary) reserve to assist in protecting the public against the social effects of unemployment."
 The purpose of the department was to operate a statewide system of employment agencies and distribute the payment of unemployment insurance to eligible unemployed workers.

 The employment agencies were an existing legacy program launched by the Legislature in 1915 to match unemployed job seekers with employers; they were briefly part of the Department of Industrial Relations (created in 1927) before the Department of Employment was created.

 As part of Governor Reagan's Reorganization Plan of 1968, the Department of Employment was placed under the Human Relations Agency.
 With the signing of chapter 1460 that same year, the department became the Department of Human Resources Development, which assumed the duties, purposes, responsibility, and jurisdiction of the former department.
 The name of the department was again changed in 1974 (chapter 1212), when it became the Employment Development Department.

 In 2020, during the COVID-19 pandemic, the system of unemployment benefits was expanded in such a way that it enabled self-employed people to get weekly checks.
 Few safeguards were in place to prevent ineligible people from getting these checks.
 This led to massive fraud, reaching around $20 billion, "perhaps the largest fraud wave in history".